In the world of sales, the age-old question persists: “How many sales discovery calls are too many discovery calls?”

 - Follow up.

-Unfortunately, given the level of individual research required and the flexibility needed to engage effectively, this kind of sales prospecting isn’t something that you want to entirely rely on automation for.
+Unfortunately, given the level of individual research required and the flexibility needed to engage effectively, this kind of sales prospecting isn’t something that you want to rely entirely on automation for.

 So, your sales teams need to be more proactive.
 And to do that, they need the right data.